 Participants are expected to be respectful, follow all program policies, and maintain the highest level of professional conduct with CLS Program staff, language partners, fellow participants, and other program affiliates.
 Participants are expected to have their cameras and/or microphones on during class, and they should take steps to minimize distractions that could negatively affect others.
 Participants are expected to maintain the highest levels of cultural sensitivity towards the host community and culture, and to maintain a standard of conduct and integrity that is in keeping with the spirit and intent of CLS Spark.
-If CLS staff determines that a participant is being disrespectful or not following program directives, that participant may be subject to immediate disciplinary action (see Section 23).
+If a participant wishes to bring attention to an issue regarding another participant's participation or conduct, they may report to CLS staff.
+While all reported information will be taken seriously, CLS staff have limited ability to respond to anonymous or third-party reports.
+If CLS staff determines that a participant is being disrespectful or not following program directives, that participant may be subject to immediate disciplinary action (see Section 22).
+CLS staff are not obligated or able to share any actions taken with the reporter.

 15. Academic Honor Code - Participants are expected to approach their academic work with dedication and integrity, understanding that they are responsible for enhancing their own learning through personal effort.
-Participants agree to be fully prepared for each class session and refrain from engaging in disruptive, offensive, or distracting behavior.
-Further, because the program is designed to build language skills and develop cultural understanding, attendance at all classes and cultural activities is mandatory.
-Participants who fail to attend program sessions without prior explicit permission of CLS staff may be subject to immediate disciplinary action and considered for dismissal from the program (see Section 23 and Section 24).

-While the highest instructional standards are expected and applied, participants should be aware that local teaching methods may differ from U.S. standards of instruction.
+Participants agree to be fully prepared for each class session and refrain from engaging in disruptive, offensive, or distracting behaviorWhile the highest instructional standards are expected and applied, participants should be aware that local teaching methods may differ from U.S. standards of instruction.
 Participants should bring concerns regarding the academic program to their CLS Program Officer.
 Questions related to grades, assignments, and homework should be communicated directly to the classroom teacher.